 Fingers crossed Anki continues to make significant upgrades like this more and more in the future.

-Released in the US last year, Cozmo is a diminutive gizmo that does a number of things.
-First and foremost it’s a toy, and a fantastic one at that.
+Released in the US in 2016, Cozmo is a small gizmo that does a number of things.
+Of course it’s a toy, and a fantastic one at that.
 But it’s also a device that will help those who use it to learn how to code.

-Thanks to its successful launch in the US, it's now also in the UK and it comes packing a number of new features, thanks to a big app update.
+Thanks to its successful launch in the US, it was available shortly after in the UK as well.
+And since its launch in the UK, it's packing a number of newer features, thanks to the big app update we mentioned earlier.